 In the summer of 2013 I did what many people dream about, I left my corporate career of 20 years to launch my own business.

-I’d trained to be a personal stylist in 2010 – not because of a ‘passion for fashion’ – but because I’d almost lost myself completely to a career I never really wanted; I’d allowed the crush of the daily commute, the aggression, the office politics and a formidable workload to slowly suffocate me and in doing so, I’d started to forget who I was and what it was that I did want.
+I’d trained to be a personal stylist in 2010 – not because of a ‘passion for fashion’ – but because I’d almost lost myself completely to a career I never really wanted; I’d allowed the crush of the daily commute, the aggression, the office politics and a formidable workload to eat away at my heart and slowly suffocate my soul and in doing so, I’d started to forget who I was and what it was that I did want.

 So, when the opportunity to take a career break presented itself, I grabbed it.
 And I used that time to train as a personal stylist because at that point in my life, when I couldn’t articulate what I truly wanted and why, doing so made sense.
 My primary goals were; find a creative outlet and learn a skill I could use in future to create a business.